Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Application of model selection procedure

-The preliminary model (dark green diamonds) is seen to have substantially worse performance than all ten of the AIC and CV models presented.
-Indeed, the detection threshold for the preliminary model is about 0.55 m/s.
-This demonstrates the advantage of selecting a model appropriate for the stellar activity indicators at hand, and that it is possible to do this selection automatically even in the case of indicators such as ours which have no immediate physical interpretation.
-The white noise model (grey squares) considers only the RV signal and treats any RV corruption from stellar activity as independent Gaussian realizations with a fixed standard deviation (plus measurement error).
-This approach can be valuable for analyzing legacy RV datasets that typically have sparsely spaced observations and no stellar activity information \citep[see][]{ford2006jitter}.
-However, each of the models that makes use of stellar activity indicators is significantly more powerful for detecting low-mass planets, including the preliminary model.
+The preliminary model (green diamonds) performs substantially worse than the AIC-1 model, but slightly better than the BIC-1 and BIC-4 models.
+The saturated model (red triangles) is overly flexible and therefore absorbs planet signals, which results in low power across the range of planet signal amplitudes considered.
+The white noise model (solid squares) considers only the RV signal and treats any RV corruption from stellar activity as independent Gaussian realizations with a fixed standard deviation (plus measurement error).
+This approach can be valuable for analyzing legacy RV datasets that typically have sparsely spaced observations and no stellar activity information, see \citet{ford2006jitter}.
+However, it results in almost no power for the small planet signal amplitudes considered in Figure \ref{fig:rajpaul_power_tau7}.

-The relatively poor performance of CV-3, CV-4, and CV-5 shown in Figure \ref{fig:rajpaul_power_tau7} demonstrates the importance of including the second stage of our model selection procedure.
-Indeed, these models are ranked among the best for capturing the stellar activity signals according to CV, and also have reasonably good AIC and BIC ranks (see Table \ref{tab:activity_model_results}).
-It is only stage two of our model selection procedure that allows us to identify the top five AIC models, CV-1, and CV-2 as better models for planet detection (at least under the scenario captured by our simulations).
-The fact that AIC-1, BIC-1, and CV-1 are all good models for planet detection is something of a coincidence, and in general we do not recommend relying on the AIC, BIC, and CV selection criteria alone; we only suggest using them to short-list candidate models.

-In addition to detecting planets it is of interest to infer their properties, and in Appendix \ref{app:estimation} we summarize our orbital period ($\tau_p$) and signal amplitude ($K$) estimation results for the AIC-1 model.
-Another important consideration is how planet detection power varies as a function of period, and we discuss this in Appendix \ref{app:period_power}, again for the AIC-1 model.
-Our main finding is that detection power is lower for planets with orbital periods that coincide with the stellar rotation period or its harmonics.
+{\edits In addition to detecting planets it is of interest to infer their properties, and Appendix \ref{app:estimation} summarizes the orbital period ($\tau_p$) and signal amplitude ($K$) estimation results for the AIC-1 model.
+Another important consideration is how planet detection power varies as a function of period, and in preliminary studies we found that the power is lower for planets with orbital periods that coincide with the stellar rotation period or its harmonics.}